 The functional currency is the currency of the primary economic environment in which the entity operates and has been determined for each entity within the Company.
 The functional currencies are as follows:

 Entity Functional Currency

-a
+All 1 C 111.
+1 C 1' 1 11

 Allegiant Gold Ltd. Canadian dollar

 Allegiant Gold Holding Ltd. ("AGHL") Canadian dollar

 Allegiant Gold (U.S.) Ltd. ("AGUS") United States dollar

 Proposed Transactions